dmfed/termtools/README.md

 printer.Print("Hello, world!")
 ```
 ## Printing methods
-Printer type implements most print methods as in fmt module from standard library mirroring their signatures, names and behaviour.
-You can call Println, Print, Sprint, Sprintf, Errorf etc. In fact printing methods just wrap around fmt methods by adding required ANSI escapes to the original values passed.
+Printer type implements most print methods as in fmt module from standard library copying their signatures, names and behaviour.
+You can call **Println, Print, Sprint, Sprintf, Errorf** etc. In fact printing methods just wrap around fmt functions by adding required ANSI escapes to the original values passed.

 For example fhe following adds color escape codes to the input and color reset escape at the end:
 ```go